-As New Hampshire’s only academic health system and the state’s largest private employer, Dartmouth-Hitchcock Health (D-HH) is dedicated to supporting the communities we serve.
-D-HH supports local, nonprofit community organizations by providing financial contributions and/or offering D-HH employee non-profit engagement.
+As New Hampshire’s only academic health system and the state’s largest private employer, we are dedicated to supporting the communities we serve.
+We support local, nonprofit community organizations by providing financial contributions and/or offering Dartmouth Health employee non-profit engagement.

 In keeping with our corporate mission, we aim to advance health through research, education, clinical practice, and community partnerships.
-Our Charitable Giving and Sponsorship policy ensures that all D-HH donations, sponsorships, board involvement, and engagement opportunities are coordinated and aligned with our organizational goals and giving strategy.
+Our Charitable Giving and Sponsorship policy ensures that all Dartmouth Health donations, sponsorships, board involvement, and engagement opportunities are coordinated and aligned with our organizational goals and giving strategy.

 - All requests for charitable contributions/sponsorships, company volunteer/board engagement support, or business courtesies will be coordinated and administered by External Affairs.

 - Only New Hampshire- or Vermont-based, 501(c)(3) nonprofit organizations, 501(c)(4) social welfare organizations, and 501(c)(6) business leagues will be considered for charitable contributions, sponsorships, or employee engagement opportunities.